electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	Number of inodes 366
 	Number of ids 1

-Apart for the different superblock version we have that the file system size is bigger, the endiannes is gone and the number of inodes is lower than the original image.
+Apart from the different superblock version, we have that the file system size is bigger, the endiannes is gone and the number of inodes is lower than the original image.
 What is going on?
 I decided to tackle one issue at a time.

 First of all is the squashfs file system backwards-compatible?
 Apparently